nikahmadz/dark-switch/test.md

 ***

-Some website doesn't support dark mode while some may use dark theme but neglect light.
+Some website does not support switching between dark and light theme.
 The **Dark Switch** button can force website to render your desired background.
 Save or drag the **Dark Switch** button to your bookmark.
 You may also create new bookmark containing the following script.